TinyAIoT/cam-takeover-classification/deployment/full/README.md

 - [ ] increase framerate
     - smaller models (4bit instead of 8bit)
         - this is prob not going to make it faster... just smaller... but Ill still try
-    - [x] classify serially and with multicore -> this made the first classification to run much faster!
+    - [x] classify serially and with multicore -> this made the first classification run much faster!
     - [x] mutex -> didnt help
 - [ ] better models
     - more data